 Il Molo, Bulimba

 Known as much for their crispy crust pizzas as for their stunning riverfront location on the Bulimba boardwalk, Il Molo is already a destination for pizza lovers under normal circumstances.
-This year, however, from Friday, February 7 to Feburary 9, in honour of World Pizza Day they’ll be offering four specialty pizzas, inspired by the flavours of different countries for only $28 each!
+This year, however, from Friday, February 6 to Sunday, Feburary 8, in honour of World Pizza Day they’ll be offering four specialty pizzas, inspired by the flavours of different countries for only $28 each!

 Hiker Brewing Co., East Brisbane

 Hiker Brewing Co. doesn’t just offer tasty craft beers brewed in Brisbane, ranging from Easy Drinking, Stepping Up and Adventurous, they also routinely feature some of the most delicious food trucks around, and World Pizza Day is no exception!
-Starting at 12:30 on Sunday, February 9, they’ll be serving cheesy handmade ‘za from Queen Pizza.
+Starting at 12:30 on Sunday, February 8, they’ll be serving cheesy handmade ‘za from Queen Pizza.
 Get it before it’s in the rearview!

 California Lane, Fortitude Valley